redpanda-data/connect/docs/processors/README.md

 acknowledgment is sent out for all messages inside the batch at the same time, preserving at-least-once delivery guarantees.

-The `period_ms` field - when greater than zero - defines a period in milliseconds whereby a batch is sent even if the `byte_size` has not yet been reached.
+The `period` field - when non-empty - defines a period of time whereby a batch is sent even if the `byte_size` has not yet been reached.
 Batch parameters are only triggered when a message is added, meaning a pending batch can last beyond this period if no messages are added since the period was reached.

 When a batch is sent to an output the behaviour will differ depending on the protocol.
 If the output type supports multipart messages then the batch is sent